Hungry Happenings

 • I used cheddar cheese because I like the flavor but any cheese you like will work fine just note that firmer cheeses like cheddar can get greasy when melted so the more you add to this dip the greasier it might become.

-• You can use a processed cheese, like Velveeta, if you prefer a creamier cheese dip that isn't greasy at all.
+• You can use processed cheese, like Velveeta, if you prefer a creamier cheese dip that isn't greasy at all.

 What kind of ground beef should I use?